2021 Local Government Election Information

 Meetings are held on the second and fourth Wednesday of the month, with a briefing held on the Tuesday prior to the meeting.
 Council workshops are also held on the first and third Wednesdays of the month, as required.

-Councillors usually serve a four-year term; however this election is for a three-year term to bring the election cycle back in line after the delay due to COVID-19.
+Councillors usually serve a four-year term; however this election is for a two-year and nine month term to bring the election cycle back in line after the delay due to COVID-19.

 How to nominate

 To find out how to register to become a candidate, visit the NSW Electoral Commission website, email email@example.com or phone the Candidate Helpdesk on 1300 022 011.